 Debitum Investments is one of the better-regulated European P2P platforms, and its short-duration business loan model is structurally sounder than consumer lending platforms with multi-year loans.
 However, for US investors, the combination of currency risk, loan originator risk, limited liquidity, tax complexity, and the availability of comparable yields from publicly traded BDCs (which are regulated, liquid, diversified, and denominated in USD) makes Debitum a hard sell as a core portfolio allocation.

 If you are intrigued by the P2P lending concept, a 2-5% allocation as an alternative income experiment is reasonable — but only with money you can afford to lose and with full awareness that this is not equivalent to buying shares of Ares Capital or Blue Owl.
 The risk premium for the illiquidity, currency exposure, and platform risk should be substantial, and at current rates, it may not be.
+For investors looking for physical-asset-backed yield alternatives — ships, mines, pipelines — our hard assets investing guide compares sectors and yields in one framework.

 Who Is Debitum Best For?